 4. Other Payments.
-You must give your correct TIN, but you do not have to sign the certification unless you have been notified of an incorrect TIN.
-Other payments include payments made in the course of the requester's trade or business for rents, royalties, goods (other than bills for merchandise), medical and health care services, payments to a nonemployee for services (including attorney and accounting fees), and payments to certain fishing boat crew members.
+You must give your correct TIN, but you do not have to sign the certification unless you have been notified that you have previously given an incorrect TIN.
+"Other payments" include payments made in the course of the requester's trade or business for rents, royalties, goods (other than bills for merchandise), medical and health care services (including payments to corporations), payments to a nonemployee for services (including attorney and accounting fees), and payments to certain fishing boat crew members.